USi-IPEM/Demo-Cell-Classification/01_Data/README.md

   -- Robot position z: see as variable 529
   -- Conveyor speed: see as low (300:390) / Fast (390:750) / Too fast (750:950)
   -- Quality of the piece: see DistanceAbs

+- The piece is considered as OK part as long as the "DistanceAbs" < 1.5